Eithliu/Eithliu/README.md

 Here is who I am:

+- ✔️ Available from March 1st, in full or partial remote if it's no more than 20 km around my house.
 - 🔭 I’m currently working at **Nord-Image** as a web developer, working with WordPress, PHP/Laravel, JS/VueJS/VueX.
 - 💻 I have knowledge on software architecture, API's (REST or GraphQL), NodeJS and so on...
 - 🌱 I’m currently learning how to become a **designer & developer of applications**.
 - 👯 I’m looking to collaborate on open source projects, with my humble knowledge.